EMERGING MARKETS-Chilean markets hammered after leftist Boric's election win

 By Sruthi Shankar

-Dec 20 (Reuters) - The Chilean peso dived to 2020 lows and stock markets slumped on Monday after leftist Gabriel Boric's presidential runoff election victory, raising concerns about the outlook for the South American country's market-oriented economic model.
+Dec 20 (Reuters) - The Chilean peso dived to 2020 lows and stock markets slumped on Monday after leftist Gabriel Boric's presidential election victory, while risks around rising Omicron cases dampened the global mood towards riskier assets.

-The peso CLP=, among the weakest performing emerging market currencies this year, fell more than 3% to 875.40 per dollar - a level not seen since the height of the coronavirus pandemic selloff in 2020 - before easing to 858.9.
+The peso CLP=, among the weakest performing emerging market currencies this year, fell well above 3% to 875.40 per dollar - a level not seen since the height of the coronavirus pandemic selloff in 2020.

-The currency of the world's top copper producer has shed roughly 17% versus the dollar this year, while the MSCI's index of Latin American currencies .MILA00000CUS is down just 4.5%.
+The currency of the world's top copper producer was set to record its worst single day fall in a decade and has shed roughly 18% versus the dollar this year, while the MSCI's index of Latin American currencies .MILA00000CUS is down just 5%.

-The overall mood across emerging markets was somber as investors feared that the fast-spreading Omicron variant of the coronavirus and hawkish central policies will hamper global economic growth, sending Latin American stocks .MILA00000PUS down 2.5%.
+The overall mood across emerging markets was somber as investors feared that the fast-spreading Omicron variant of the coronavirus and hawkish central policies will hamper global economic growth.

-Chile's equity benchmark S&P IPSA CLP index .SPIPSA slumped nearly 6%, on track for its worst day in seven months, while lithium miner SQM SQMA.SN, which has been in the crosshairs over its environmental impact, fell more than 5%.
+Chile's equity benchmark S&P IPSA CLP index .SPIPSA slumped nearly 6% to a two-month low and was set for its worst day in seven months, while lithium miner SQM SQMA.SN, which has been in the crosshairs over its environmental impact, fell 1%.

 Boric, a 35-year-old former student protest leader who has pledged to raise taxes, scrap private pensions and oppose mines that "destroy" the environment, defeated conservative Jose Antonio Kast in Sunday's runoff by a margin of about 56% to 44%.